Yacka03/CryptoAlert/README.md

 # CryptoAlert
-Plays a sound file repeatedly when a cryptocurrency reaches target value You can change the sound file to whatever sound you want
+Plays a sound file repeatedly when a cryptocurrency reaches target value<br />
+You can change the sound file to whatever sound you want

 Supported Pairs: